 We applied the floodcanny to the first sequence of the IIIA30 dataset with good results.
-For each region sufficiently large, a set of five windows of different sizes, centered at the detected region is defined.
-Besides increasing precision, as can be seen in Figure 10, the number of false positives has decreased from thousands to only tens.
+For each region of sufficient size, a set of five windows of different sizes, that cover a suitable range of object sizes learnt from the first sequence, centered at the detected region is defined.
+Besides increasing recall, as can be seen in Figure 10, the number of false positives has decreased from thousands to only tens.

 Despite this result, the proposed segmentation scheme is not optimal, as it usually works better for large and textureless objects, that can be segmented as a big single region.
 Contrarily, small and textured objects pose a problem to the floodcanny method, as no single large enough region can be found.
+Future work must include evaluating the floodcanny approach with more window sizes and shapes for each putative region.
+Also we want to evaluate the use of windows trained by the shape and scale of objects in the training set.